jraleman/cv/index.md

 `May 2021 - Current`
 _Full-time - Boston, Massachusetts (Remote)_

-> - Framework/Gatsby, state managment, theme structure

-> - Video Chat, Messaging Service, Hooks, Twilio

-> - Language translations, including RTL implementation
+> - Owner, maintainer, and developer of an application build using Gatsby as the framework.

+> - State management using tools such as Redux, and implementing hooks.

+> - Implementation of a video consult call system using Twilio-Video SDK, including fetching of call history.

+> - Creating of a messaging service using Twilio-Conversations SDK, sending/receiving messages relatively (100~500ms).

+> - Integration of over 12 languages for translation withing the app, including RTL (right-to-left) implementation, such as Arabic language.

+> - Full usage of Typescript, eslint, latest EMACS features.

-> - Typescript, Latest EMACS, Styles Guide, Desing Docs
+> - Design of the Styles Guide, Development Docs, and Troubleshooting of Projects.

 ### Cloud Software Engineer